saleem-hadad/larecipe/README.md

 <h6 align="center">
-    Write gorgeous documentation for your products using Markdown inside your Laravel app.
+    **LaRecipe** is simply a code-driven package that provides an easy way to create beautiful documentation for your product or application directly inside your Laravel app.
 </h6>